 I am a classical pianist, music theorist and amateur accordionist.
-I am currently working towards an MPhil in Music at the University of Cambridge and graduated from Williams College with a BA in Music and Mathematics in 2018.
+I am currently working towards an MA in Music Theory at Queens College.
+I received my MPhil in Music at the University of Cambridge and graduated from Williams College with a BA in Music and Mathematics in 2018.

 My research interests lie within performance studies, specifically in the intersections between analysis and practice-based research.
 My work seeks to strike a balance between my identities as an analyst and as a pianist, centering on a performer’s artistic values and sensibilities in making music.
 I am currently interested in studying the process of embodied performance practice as a form of musical analysis, and its relationship to more structural modes of analyzing music.
 I have also written on internet music, game music and food.